What is the Surrogacy Process Like?

 During your admissions process, our matching team will be working hard to identify the right intended parent match for you.
 We’ll begin by asking several questions to understand your hopes and expectations for the surrogacy so that we can match with like-minded parents.
 We have a unique, highly customized matching process, so we will hand pick an intended parent profile for you.
 Once you approve a parent profile, your profile will be sent to the parents for their review.
 If everyone accepts the match, you will have a first meeting with the parents in a video match meeting, which is facilitated by a member of the case management team.
 Matching can happen within a few days or several weeks, but we will diligently work to find a match you’re excited about!

-You will complete a psychological and medical screening in Los Angeles, which can occur as soon as two months after applying.
-The travel expenses for you and your partner, if applicable, will be covered.
-During your trip, you will meet with the Fertility Counseling Services team to complete a psychological interview and testing at the Growing Generations office.
-You will also have a physical examination and blood draw at the medical screening with the IVF physician.
+You will complete medical screening with the doctor who will be overseeing your IVF cycle.
+In most cases, this involves travel.
+The travel expenses for you and your partner will be covered.
+During your trip, you will have a physical examination and blood draw at the medical screening with the IVF physician.
 We typically receive the medical screening results within two weeks of your appointment.

 After you are medically cleared and your intended parent match is confirmed, the legal phase begins.
 You will complete a legal contract between you and the intended parents to establish the terms of the surrogacy.
 The legal process takes three weeks on average, but the timing can vary.
 You will not be able to begin injectable medications until your legal clearance has been issued.
 Once the contract is in place, your case specialist will work with you and the IVF clinic to create a calendar with your medication protocol and tentative embryo transfer date.